CoMakery/virtue-dao/README.md

 # Virtue DAO EnDAOments

 The Virtue DAO incentivizes a virtuous swarm of autonomous people aligned with the DAOs mission.
 Members receive continuous EnDAOment funding based on their virtue.
 It's a Decentralized Autonomous Organization (DAO) with no proposals!

+## STATUS: PROOF OF CONCEPT

+Not suitable for funds you do not want to loose yet.
+Development and security audits needed.

 ## The Problem With DAO Proposals